EELLOOII/json-response-standard/README.md

 # JSON Response Standard

-A simple, consistent JSON response format that works across **PHP, Python, JavaScript**, and other languages.
+A simple, consistent JSON response format that works across **JavaScript, TypeScript, Python, PHP**, and other languages.

 ---